Bo Lozoff

 Bo Lozoff (January 10, 1947 – November 29, 2012) was an American writer and interfaith humanitarian.
 He co-founded several nonprofits, including the interfaith Human Kindness Foundation and its subsidiary Prison-Ashram Project, Carolina Biodiesel, and Kindness House.
-Many of Lozoff's nonprofit activities aim to improve the lives of prisoners and the previously incarcerated.
+Many of Lozoff's nonprofits aimed to improve the lives of prisoners and the previously incarcerated.

 Nonprofit work

 Lozoff, with his wife Sita Lozoff, founded the Human Kindness Foundation.
 He started the Prison-Ashram Project in 1973.
 The Prison-Ashram Project, operated by Human Kindness Foundation, sends free interfaith books, compact discs, and correspondence to prisoners around the world.
 Bo Lozoff retired from Human Kindness Foundation in 2011; Sita Lozoff and a small staff continue the work of Human Kindness Foundation.

 Lozoff also founded an environmental non-profit, Carolina Biodiesel, for the dual purposes of promoting biodiesel and creating jobs for ex-cons.
 Carolina Biodiesel received a large bequest from Fred Rogers, who named Lozoff along with Mahatma Gandhi and Albert Schweitzer, as one of his personal heroes.
 Carolina Biodiesel is still operating in Durham.